TW: dissociation, discussion of delusions/mental illness, ableism, stalking

 I came to a stop about halfway there, sitting down on a bench in Central Park as the ache in my legs suddenly got overwhelming.
 Usually I was fine for long walks, but the night spent in the broom closet had been pretty uncomfortable.

 Christ.
+I closed my eyes, leaning back and feeling the sun through my eyelids.
 I hadn’t meant to freak out so bad about Jo.
-I just- You got used to it.
+I just—you got used to it.
 You got used to being the only one somebody could talk to, the only one in their life, and them being the only one in yours that you cared about.
 Sure, I’d had friends in high school, if you counted people I’d seen every day and talked to.
 But I didn’t tell them things.
 I showed them memes and traded notes.
 I kept my head down at school and at home.
-And things had gotten better when I-
+And things had gotten better when I—

-…and the foster family after that one had stuck.
+…And the foster family after that one had stuck.
 Not forever.
 They still weren’t my family.
 But they’d stuck long enough to get me through Grade 11 and 12.
+They’d set me up with a nice, boring job to get some money saved up.
+They’d even given me some groceries when I moved out.

 I moved my hands, staring at the cloth in front of me.